TheOdinProject/curriculum/foundations/javascript_basics/fundamentals-1.md

 * What is operator precedence and how is it handled in JS?
 * How do you access developer tools and the console?
 * How do you log information to the console?
+* What does unary plus operator do to string representations of integers?